top of page

 CASE STUDY 01:

-Case Study: SalesLoft Pilot & Implementation
+Case Study: Salesloft Pilot & Implementation

 Rolling out a major platform across three brands without a playbook.
 How a custom CRM engagement strategy streamlined outreach, boosted performance, and became the benchmark for outbound teams.
 Project Focus: Tools & Systems Integration, Campaign Clarity, CRM Optimization Location: Chicago, IL My Role: Strategic Implementer and Team Lead Context: At a $45M consulting firm working closely with private equity-backed portfolio companies, outbound outreach was inconsistent, unstructured, and difficult to scale.
 With multiple brands operating independently, the organization needed a unified approach to sales engagement that could create repeatable success across the board.
 Challenge: -Identify and implement a sales engagement platform that could scale with teams across three distinct brands.
 Bring structure to daily outbound tasks without disrupting existing workflows. -Align CRM and sales execution to ensure consistent, measurable outreach with no existing precedent or playbook.
 Approach: Empowered Leadership -Was entrusted to lead the full platform selection and implementation process, bridging strategy and execution.
 Pilot & Certification -Conducted a rigorous evaluation and selected SalesLoft as the best fit. -Became a Level 2 Certified Admin to personally configure and launch the system across brands.
-Vendor Selection -Championed SalesLoft to senior leadership, articulating its advantages and securing buy-in across departments.
+Vendor Selection -Championed Salesloft to senior leadership, articulating its advantages and securing buy-in across departments.
 Systemization & Standardization -Authored all email templates and cadences for team-wide adoption. -Established a unified outreach framework built on trackable results and consistent brand voice. -Trained sales reps to adopt a systematic, metrics-first mindset, improving both performance and morale.
 Cross-Functional Collaboration -Worked closely with the firm’s data analyst to ensure segmentation, lead tracking, and reporting aligned with Salesforce CRM and broader marketing strategy.
 Operational Rollout -Integrated SalesLoft into onboarding and daily workflows. -Created scripting, cadences, and real-time dashboards for new reps to succeed from day one.
 Result: -Deployed SalesLoft across three business units in record time with full team adoption. -Created measurable gains in outreach consistency, productivity, and response rates. -Transformed onboarding by giving new hires a plug-and-play engagement system. -Strengthened reporting visibility and pipeline momentum across multiple brands.
 Why This Matters: A well-implemented tool becomes more than software—it becomes a cultural shift.
 This rollout helped redefine how teams approached outreach, accountability, and scalable growth.
 What began as a tech implementation became a cornerstone of the company’s go-to-market rhythm.

 CASE STUDY 02: